-- 2 Tbsp capers
+- 2 Tablespoons capers

-- Chopped fresh flat-leaf parsley for garnish
+- Chopped fresh flat-leaf parsley, for garnish

-In a medium bowl, add lemon slices and garlic halves.
+- In a medium bowl, add lemon slices and garlic halves.
 Sprinkle with sugar.
 Set aside.

-Season chicken pieces with salt and pepper.
+- Season chicken pieces with salt and pepper.
 Heat a large skillet over medium-high heat.
 Add olive oil.
 Add chicken to pan and cook for about 4 minutes on each side or until golden and cooked through.
 Remove chicken to a plate.

-Add a splash more oil to the pan if it is dry.
+- Add a splash more oil to the pan if it is dry.
 Add lemon slice mixture to the pan (keeping bowl handy) and cook, turning occasionally, for about 1 minute or until lemon slices are lightly browned.
 Return lemon mixture to the bowl.

-Wipe pan with paper towel and heat over medium heat.
+- Wipe pan with paper towel and heat over medium heat.
 Melt 1 1/2 tsp of butter in the pan, then add shallot, 1/2 teaspoon minced garlic and thyme sprig.
 Cook for 30 seconds or so, then add wine to pan, scraping pan to loosen browned bits.
 Bring to a boil and cook for about 3 minutes or until liquid almost completely evaporates.
 Add chicken stock, and flour to the pan, stirring with a whisk.
 Bring to a boil, then reduce heat, and simmer 3 minutes or until liquid is reduced to about 2/3 cup.

-Remove pan from heat; discard thyme sprig.
+- Remove pan from heat; discard thyme sprig.
 Stir in remaining 1 1/2 tablespoons butter and capers, stirring until butter melts.
 Taste sauce and add additional salt and pepper, as needed.
 Return chicken and any juices to pan and re-warm in sauce, turning to coat with sauce.
 Top chicken with lemon mixture and allow to warm with chicken slightly before serving.
 Garnish with parsley.